Zabrimus/VDRSternELEC/README.md

 - softhddvaapi (vaapi)
 - softhddrm (drm)

-The X graphic driver qxl (used for KVM/Qemu) will also be build, but the X server immediately crashes while starting.
+The X graphic driver qxl (used for KVM/Qemu) will also be build and the X server starts successfully.
-The reason has not yet been found.
+- Kodi crashes
+- VDR Output Plugin doesn't start

 ## Current status: